-4.7 Appropriate Conduct in Lectures & Classes
+3.7 Appropriate Conduct in Lectures & Classes

 Late arrival to lectures and classes: If you arrive to a lecture or class late, you are asked to make every effort to ensure that your entrance does not interrupt the lecturer or distract the class.
 If your lateness is likely to disrupt the class too much, you may not be able to join the session.
 For talks by industry guests, you will not be permitted to enter late.
-We do understand that on occasion there are good reasons to be late - but we still ask you to abide by the rules of good conduct and not enter the class or lecture (you can go to the social learning spaces and use that time productively).
+We do understand that on occasion there are good reasons to be late - but we still ask you to abide by the rules of professional conduct and not enter the class or lecture late (you can go to the social learning spaces and use that time productively).

-Etiquette in Class: Mobile Phones - it is essential that phones are turned off or put on silent when in class.
+Etiquette in Class: Mobile Phones - It is essential that phones are turned off or put on silent when in class.
 They should be kept out of sight and must not be used once your class is in session.
 This is a very strict rule at the College and all students are expected to adhere to it, if not you may be asked to leave the class.
-Other than water, eating and drinking in class is not permitted.
+Other than the consumption of water, eating and drinking in class is not permitted.

-Note Taking: You are encouraged to take written notes during classes to complement the material provided and aid your understanding.
+Note Taking: You are encouraged to take written notes during classes to compliment the material provided and aid your understanding.
 During lectures with industry guests it is recommended that notes are handwritten rather than taken on a digital device.
-This is to promote professional behaviour and ensure that industry guests are not given the impression that students are not listening (checking phones, tablets or laptops rather than listening can be exceptionally disconcerting for a speaker).
-If you have declared any learning difficulties, we will then discuss with you regarding your individual needs for the best possible way for you to take notes.
+This is to promote professional behaviour and ensure that industry guests are not given the impression that students are not listening (checking phones, tablets or laptops rather than listening which can be exceptionally disconcerting for a speaker).